mgrant26/mgrant26/README.md

 Let’s connect and build something amazing together! 🚀

 ## My Family
-I enjoy spending time with my fiancé, my two dogs, and my cat, as well as enjoying the outdoors and new experiences.
-I love doing the things that I enjoy, and I use that drive to translate into my work.
+I love spending time with my fiancé, my two dogs, and my cat, whether we’re out exploring or just enjoying a quiet night together.
+I’m always up for new experiences, whether it’s trying a new food, traveling somewhere unexpected, or finding a new hobby to dive into.
+The things I love keep me grounded and inspired, and I try to bring that same sense of excitement and curiosity into everyday life.

 ## Skills